PaBox/VCI-100-Mapping-for-MIXXX/README.md

 # Developing
 - The schem.drawio is showing what functions respond to which buttons
 - the jsonconfig.json is responsible for correct linting etc.
+- the controllers.vsworkspace is setting up the workspace in vscode (extensions will be added)